salopensource/sal-activedirectory/README.md

 ```

 ## AUTH_LDAP_TRUST_ALL_CERTIFICATES
-If you have a self signed certificate or an unknown certificate to the django server, you need to disable the certificate check by setting this value to `True`.
+If you have a self signed certificate or an unknown certificate to the Django server, you need to disable the certificate check by setting this value to `True`.
 ```Python
 AUTH_LDAP_TRUST_ALL_CERTIFICATES = True
 ```